CartoDB/carto-react-template/template/src/docs/documentation.md

 );
 ```

 The credentials object contains the username and the API key so you can use them to call any of the CARTO REST APIsOK endpoints.
 The easiest way to call the REST APIs will be to use the CARTO JavaScript SDK (@carto/sdk).

-### How to create a new tool

-If you want to create a new tool that interacts with the map and the widgets, you can take a look at the lasso tool.

-To be completed when the lasso tool is ready.

 ## Frequently Asked Questions (FAQ)